 Wearable technology is already here—FitBits, the Apple Watch, and similar products are all considered wearable tech.
-Its its effect on the future of fundraising, though, is not fully recognized.
+Its effect on the future of fundraising, though, is not fully recognized.
 Fundraisers are just getting started with the exploration of tapping into wearable tech, but the possibilities are nearly endless.

 What if we could allow people on the other side of the country to participate in a charity 5K by tracking their activity on their FitBit?
 What if donors could give in the blink of an eye by scanning their smart watch?
-What if people could look at a cancer center with Google Glass and get updates on how much money is needed to complete its construction?
+What if people could use the augmented reality feature of their smart glasses to see and respond to immersive fundraising displays?
 What other amazing uses will fundraisers devise for wearable tech?

-If you’ve ever used the Starbucks app, you’ve probably been exposed to geo-fencing.
-The app senses when you’re within a certain distance of a Starbucks and sends you a notification reminding you to stop by.
-The app uses geo-fencing, which allows users to set up a virtual “fence” around a certain area.
-When people who use the app enter that area, they automatically receive notifications, text messages, or other alerts.
-Beacon Technology is similar.
+If you’ve ever used the Starbucks app, you’ve probably been exposed to geo-fencing, which is when the app senses when you’re within a certain distance of a Starbucks and sends you a notification reminding you to stop by.
+The app uses geo-fencing, which allows users to set up a virtual “fence” around a certain area and when people who use the app enter that area, they automatically receive notifications, text messages, or other alerts.
+Beacon technology is similar.
 Small “beacons” can be set to message or alert people within a certain proximity.